apostrophecms/apostrophe/README.md

 - **🌍 Automated Translation** - AI-powered translation with DeepL, Google Translate, and Azure
 - **📊 Analytics & SEO** - Built-in SEO optimization and content analytics
 - **⚡ Performance Optimization** - Advanced caching, CDN integration, and performance monitoring
+- **🏢 Multisite Management** - Manage multiple sites from a single dashboard with shared resources
 - **💼 Professional Support** - Dedicated support, training, and consultation services

-[Contact us](https://apostrophecms.com/contact-us) to learn about pro licensing and support options.
+[Explore all the pro extensions](https://apostrophecms.com/extensions?autocomplete=&license=assembly&license=pro) and [sign up](https://app.apostrophecms.com/login) for a Pro license in our self-service Apostrophe Workspaces, or [contact us](https://apostrophecms.com/contact-us) to learn about licensing and support options.

 ## License